-Kate Snyder came south bright-eyed, bushy-tailed and ready to colour Cape Town red; little did she know just how much the Mother City would mold her own personal priorities and ambitions.
-Now, nearly four years later she's upward and onward to London, but little will mar her experience down on the edge of Africa.
+Kate Snyder came south bright-eyed, bushy-tailed and ready to colour Cape Town red; little did she know just how much the Mother City would mould her own personal priorities and ambitions.
+Now, nearly four years later, she's upward and onward to London, but little will mar her experience down on the edge of Africa.

 Q: Where are you originally from?

 Q: How long you have you lived here?

 A: Four years

 Q: Why did you move; what do you do?

 A: I had just finished college and was looking for a new, challenging experience and to hopefully find work in the development sector.

 Q: What do you enjoy most about Cape Town, how’s the quality of life?

 A: Its breathtaking beauty.
 For those able to afford it, the quality of life in Cape Town is considerably high – resting on easy working hours, long evenings in cafés, strolls across the ocean promenade, and great food and wine.
 There’s never a shortage of weekend or day trips to take within a quick journey from the city centre, either.